toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Display Target Goal Amount And Overbudget Warning
 Adds a 'Goal' column which displays the target goal amount for every category with a goal, and a warning in red if you have budgeted beyond your goal.

+## Display Total Monthly Goals
+Adds a 'Total Monthly Goals' to the budget inspector, which displays the total amount of monthly funding goals.

 ## Goal Indicator Warning Color
 Change the orange goal underfunded warning to blue, to better differentiate it from credit card overspending.